Weak regulation

 • mandatory collection and publication of comprehensive lifecycle (birth to death records) and injury statistics and the development of a national identification and traceability system for all greyhounds to ensure each greyhound born is accounted for.

 CPG’s series of regulatory reports about the failings of each state’s regulation of the greyhound racing industry are available here (scroll down).
-Also, you can read about the regulatory structure in each state here.

 Related media coverage: